 Products and Services – Much of the most valuable content on the site will be descriptions of your products and services.
 Your strategic digital marketing plan describes the approaches and organization for this content on your website and throughout the web.
 Remember to include a strategy for how visitors can buy or inquire about your services or products directly from the website.

 Step Two: Website Design and Development

 Just as commercial or residential building is designed by an architect, so should you develop a blueprint for your website.
 These are the specific set of instructions turned over to your design and development team as they build the website.

-Site Map – This is a critical part of the website design and should be created in your web marketing plan before the site goes to the design phase.
+Site Map – This is a critical part of the website design and should be created in your strategic digital marketing plan before the site goes to the design phase.
 The site map is an outline of the navigation structure for the website including the main navigation.
 The site map can be used to create a wireframe design for the website.

 Website Design – Detailed design instructions are included here for the website graphic designer.
 Design elements are driven by the needs of the target market, not the needs of the designer.
 This section should include specific instructions and perhaps even a wireframe of the website navigation so your graphic design team can develop an initial home page layout.
 The following elements should be reviewed in this section.

 - Photos and images

 - Secondary navigation and footers